Sold a property after 6 April 2020? Don’t get caught out

 If you need to make a 30-day report, then the capital gains tax will be due by the same date.

 You should create a Capital Gains Tax on UK property account under a Government Gateway user ID.

-If HMRC send you a paper form to complete, HMRC should inform you of how and when to pay once they process the form.
+If HMRC sends you a paper form to complete, HMRC should inform you of how and when to pay once they process the form.